Connexions/cnx-transforms/README.rst

 Developer Notes
 ---------------

-This package is built on the ``celery`` message queuing framework with the assumption that it will be used by ``cnx-port``.
-It is kept as a separate package so that the web framework and other dependencies in ``cnx-port`` will not be required when setting up this project on a separate machine from the machine running the web application.
+This package is built on the [Celery](celeryproject.org) message queuing framework with the assumption that it will be used by ``cnx-publishing-builds``.
+It is kept as a separate package so that the web framework and other dependencies in ``cnx-publishing-builds`` will not be required when setting up this project on a separate machine from the machine running the web application.